tjwaterman99/tic-tac-toe-solver/README.md

 > https://tictactoe.tjwaterman.com/

-A reinforcement-learning based tic-tac-toe solver.
+A reinforcement-learning based tic-tac-toe solver using only the Python standard library.

 ## Prequisites

-Install python3.11 (or any modern version of Python will probably work), as well as the AWS SAM cli.
+Install python3.13 (or any modern version of Python will probably work), as well as the AWS SAM cli.

 ```
 brew install aws-sam-cli
-python3.11 -m venv .venv
+python3.13 -m venv .venv
 .venv/bin/activate
 pip install pytest
 ```